 The main hotel elevator only goes as high as the 45th floor where the first level of the lounge is to be found…..

 …complete with fantastic panoramic views (click to enlarge):

 …and a second elevator takes you up the very top of the building where there’s a second bar….

 These bars can get very busy so, if you plan to visit, I suggest getting there as early as your schedule allows or waiting until later when some guests’ stamina runs out J

-There’s a pool, spa, fitness centre and kids zone all on the 7th floor of the Bangkok Marriott but I only got a brief opportunity to catch a few photos of the pool area….which also has a bar.
+There are a pool, spa, fitness center, and kids zone all on the 7th floor of the Bangkok Marriott but I only got a brief opportunity to catch a few photos of the pool area….which also has a bar.

 As you can see, it’s a reasonable size and there but I suspect loungers may be hard to come by during busier times as there weren’t that many.

 Given that there’s not much more to say about a hotel pool I’ll leave it there.

 - The lack of USB ports in the bedroom is poor